Natural Cremation Urns

 Honoring a Loved one and Nature

 The term natural cremation urns is used quite often in the memorial industry in a number of different contexts.
 Since that can be confusing to a consumer, here are a few summaries of some things that websites, media and industry experts are often referring to when they talk about natural cremation urns.
+For a detailed guide on creating natural memorials, see How to Build a Garden Memorial for Cremated Ashes.

 The Natural Urn Material